parathan/NBAMatchups/ALT_ML/readme.md

 Data is labelled with the later year of the season in mind ie. data labelled 2023 will be for the 2022-23 season

+finalLogisticRegressionModel.py is the script for the final model used and exported through pickle.
+Pickle folder contains model and scaler pickled, and feature.txt contains features used in feature selection.